This course is about the foundations of theory and practice of

 There are three primary objectives for the course:

-To provide a broad survey of AI and of the most popular techniques that are employed for: knowledge representation, problem solving, mathematical optimization, automated planning, multi-step decision-making, supervised and reinforcement learning, adversarial search (games), swarm systems.
+To provide a broad survey of AI and of the most popular techniques that are employed for: knowledge representation, problem solving, mathematical optimization, automated planning, probabilistic prediction and inference, sequential decision-making, supervised and reinforcement learning, deep learning, decision-making in multi-agent adversarial scenarios.

 To develop a thorough understanding of the algorithmic foundations of AI and acquire a strong appreciation of the big-picture aspects of designing fully autonomous intelligent agents.